bisdn/bisdn.github.io/network_configuration/vlan_bridging_trunk.md

 The configuration with systemd-networkd can be done by placing the following files, under the /etc/systemd/networkd directory.
 The first line of the snippet is the file name.
-The first two files create the bridge and adds VLAN 101 to it, completely analogous to ``iproute2``
+The first two files create the bridge and add VLAN 2 and 3 to it, completely analogous to ``iproute2``

 ```